bakdata/streams-bootstrap/docs/docs/user/concepts/common.md

 APP_OUTPUT_TOPIC            →      --output-topic
 ```

-Additionally, Kafka-specific environment variables with the `KAFKA_` prefix are automatically added to the Kafka
-configuration.

-### Schema Registry integration

-When the `--schema-registry-url` option is provided:

-- Schemas are registered automatically during application startup
-- Schema cleanup is handled as part of the `clean` command
-- Schema evolution is fully supported

-## Command line interface

-A unified command-line interface is provided for application configuration.

-### CLI Commands

-- `run`: Run the application
-- `clean`: Delete topics and consumer groups
-- `reset`: Reset internal state and offsets (for Streams apps)

 ### Common CLI Configuration Options

 - `--bootstrap-servers`: Kafka bootstrap servers (required)
-- `--schema-registry-url`: URL for Avro serialization
+- `--schema-registry-url`: URL for the Schema Registry.
+When this option is provided schema cleanup is handled as part
+  of the `clean` command
 - `--kafka-config`: Key-value Kafka configuration